GordonVi/hiren_winpe_autoexec_powershell/README.md

-Create a Bootable ISO or CD that will execute a custom POwershell Script in a WinPE environment.
+Create a Bootable ISO or CD that will execute a custom Powershell Script in a WinPE environment.

 This uses: